dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/2-Using-the-StorageLoader.md

 ### locate command missing

-StorageLoader depends on SnowPlow's [Infobright Ruby Loader] [irl], which in turn uses the `locate` shell command.
+StorageLoader depends on Snowplow's [Infobright Ruby Loader] [irl], which in turn uses the `locate` shell command.
 If your shell complains that this is missing, in which case you can install it separately.